hishayness/vendelux/README.md

   - example of design system atomic components with corresponding Storybook variations

 - ./utils
-  - example utily files with corresponding vitest tests
+  - example utility files with corresponding simple vitest tests
+  - sessionStorage adapter as an example of abstracting out storage api from implementation

 - ./providers
-  - context provider to supply global state for application with corresponding vitest tests
+  - context provider to supply global state for application with corresponding simple vitest tests

 - ./api
-  - lightweight xhttp client which calls vitest built in proxy server.
+  - lightweight xhttp client which calls vite's built in proxy server
-  - routes requests to ticketmaster api along with api key and search params
+  - proxy routes requests to ticketmaster api along with api key and search params

 - ./configs.ts
   - dynamic configuration which supplies the event wizard.
-Each step maps to a search param field accepted by ticketmaster and also have it's only validation function
+Each step maps to a search param field accepted by ticketmaster and also contains it's own validation function

 ###